gionikola/gionikola.github.io/research.md

 Furthermore, the adverse impact of a monetary tightening on spending must linger more heavily among small businesses and agricultural producers in remote rural areas, since these borrower segments tend to heavily rely on community bank lending as a source of funds.
 In short, I show that the composition of the commercial banking sector affects the timing and distributional impact of monetary policy transmission through heterogeneity in lending practices.

-[<ins>**"Pass-Through Impulse Response Functions (PT-IRFs)"**</ins>](https://gionikola.github.io/cv/ptirfs_nikolaishvili.pdf) [New Draft Coming Soon]

-<b>Abstract:</b>
-Impulse response functions (IRFs) offer little insight regarding the channels through which a shock propagates through a dynamical system.
-I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific sets of variables in a given system.
-I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a structural vector autoregression.

 [<ins>**"Computing Temporary Equilibria using Exact Aggregation"**</ins>](https://gionikola.github.io/cv/evans&nikolaishvili_2023.pdf) (with [David Evans](http://econevans.com/)) [Preparing for Submission]

 <b>Abstract:</b>